momentohq/client-sdk-javascript/examples/nodejs/token-vending-machine/README.template.md

 npm run deploy -- --parameters MomentoApiKey=<YOUR_MOMENTO_API_KEY>
 ```

+**Note**: If you are logged into Amazon's public ECR while deploying, you may run into a `403 Forbidden` error.
+To resolve this, you can run `docker logout public.ecr.aws`.

 When the command completes, you should see something like this near the end of the output:

 ```text